 - Modeling: mathematical frameworks for studying the behavior of dynamic systems.

-- Analysis: theoretical and computational tools for discovery and exploration of structure in dynamic behavior
+- Analysis: theoretical and computational tools for discovery and exploration of structure in dynamic behavior.

 - Control: methods to produce desired or mitigate undesired behaviors in dynamic systems.